Menu

 Plant Care Guides 🌿

-Dracaena Marginata is a tough, drought-tolerant houseplant that features sword-like green leaves, edged with deep red that grow atop a small tree.
+Dracaena Marginata is a tough, drought-tolerant houseplant that comes with sword-like green leaves, edged with deep red that grow atop a small tree.
 Commonly known as Dragon Tree, it’s native to Madagascar and Mauritius, where it can reach up to 20 feet (6 m) in height.
-Indoors it will usually reach up to 6 feet (1.8 m).
+Indoors it will usually reaches up to 6 feet (1.8 m).

 Being a slow-growing indoor plant and gaining around half a foot in height per year (15 cm), it might take up to 10 years for a Dracaena Marginata to reach its mature size.
 While with some plants that sounds almost impossible (definitely not talking about ferns), this is not the case with Dracaena Marginata.
 Being low maintenance and adapting to most growing conditions, this plant will stay with you for a long time.